Securing your web browser

 Install uBlock Origin and Privacy Badger browser extensions.

-- Privacy Badger (highly recommended): is a browser extension that prevents advertisers and other third-party trackers from secretly tracking where you go and what pages you look at on the web.
+- ⭐Privacy Badger : is a browser extension that prevents advertisers and other third-party trackers from secretly tracking where you go and what pages you look at on the web.
 If an advertiser seems to be tracking you across multiple websites without your permission, Privacy Badger automatically blocks that advertiser from loading any more content in your browser.
 To the advertiser, it’s like you suddenly disappeared.

-- An Ad and Tracker blocking extension (highly recommended) like uBlock Origin,
+- ⭐Some sort of AD and TRACKER blocking extension like uBlock Origin,

-- Clear URLS (recommended): This extension will automatically remove tracking elements from URLs to help protect your privacy when browse through the Internet.
+- Clear URLs: This extension will automatically remove tracking elements from URLs to help protect your privacy when browse through the Internet.

-- Location Guard (recommended): reports a false geographic location to websites.
+- Location Guard: reports a false geographic location to websites.

 - LocalCDN (optional): Protects you against tracking through "free", centralized, content delivery.
 LocalCDN is a web browser extension that emulates Content Delivery Networks to improve your online privacy.
 It intercepts traffic, finds supported resources locally, and injects them into the environment.
 All of this happens automatically, so no prior configuration is required.